prebid/prebid-cache/README.md

 There is also an option (enabled by default) for a basic in-memory data store intended only for development.
 This backend does not support TTL expiration and is not built for production use.

-To configure, select the storage service your Prebid Cache server by setting the `backend.type` property in the `config.yaml` file:
+To configure, select the storage service for your Prebid Cache server by setting the `backend.type` property in the `config.yaml` file:

 ```yaml
 backend: